Cover Letter Mistakes That Reduce Interview Callbacks (Fixes + Examples)

 Q: How long should my cover letter be?
 A: Ideally, keep it between 250 and 400 words.
 It should be long enough to show your personality and fit, but short enough that a busy recruiter can skim it in under a minute.
 Quality beats quantity every time.

 Q: Should I include my salary expectations?
-A: Usually, no—unless the job posting specifically asks for it.
+A: Usually, no, unless the job posting specifically asks for it.
 Including it too early can limit your negotiating power.
 Focus on showing your value first, then discuss compensation once they are interested in hiring you.
-View pricing for tools to help format your job docs.
+Use Cover Letter Builder to help format your job docs.

 Q: Is it okay to use AI to write my cover letter?
 A: AI is a great starting point, but you must personalize it.
 Recruiters can often tell when a letter is 100% AI-generated.
 Use AI for structure and grammar, but add your own unique stories and voice to the content.